sdsmnc221/basic-react-native-unity/README-ios.md

 ## **Rerun**:

+- IF Build succeeded, but the app isn't installed nor launched on the device:

+    - *(Optional)* Unplug and replug the iPhone.

+    - *(Optional)* Close and reopen Xcode workspace.

+    - Delete the app on the device.

     - Clean the build.

-- Restart packager.
+    - Restart the packager.

     - Rebuild.

+*Really this can happen frequently if you re-export your Project...
+And I promise this has got to be something with the Xcode build and packager.
+If this isn't working just repeat.
+The 3 last steps can be executed in any orders, until it works haha.*